 The tempest in a teacup over Marukame dropping QR Code cashless payments at some restaurant locations turned out to be parent company Toridoll Holdings updating their POS system.
 QR Code support will return with the same cashless payment lineup supported at all locations.

 The brouhaha is a good opportunity to catch up with an issue I have been meaning to blog about for some time: cashless transaction fees.
-The ever reliable Junya Suzuki did everybody a favor reporting the Toridoll situation with his usual levelheaded expertise.
+The ever reliable Junya Suzuki did everybody a favor reporting the Toridoll situation with his levelheaded expertise and wide array of industry contacts.
 He also puts out a wonderful series called ‘Pay Attention’ that covers Japanese cashless and payment issues with a unique on the ground reporting style.

 As Suzuki san points out there are basic transaction infrastructure processing costs associated with the NTT Data ‘Credit and Finance Information Switching System’ (CAFIS) backbone and gateway.
 There are newer players such as the SMBC, Visa Japan, GMO co-venture stera payment network that bypass CAFIS altogether.
 NTT DATA announced a new lower CAFIS fee structure today that reduces processing fees for small transactions and counters the stera move.
 The lower CAFIS fees should benefit a lot of smaller payment network players.